sameert89/QuestPDFInvestigation/readme.md

 ## How does QuestPDF verify the licensing

 Digging through the source code, I only found a `ValidateLicense()` function that only checks the identifier `QuestPDF.Settings.License` for validation, I could not find any networks flights for license verification.
 Verfied by sifting through all `http` urls in the source.
-Also [this](https://www.questpdf.com/license/configuration.html#code-change:~:text=The%20library%20does%20not%20require%20any%20license%20key.%20We%20trust%20our%20users%2C%20and%20therefore%20the%20process%20is%20simple.) from their official docs verify the findings.
+Also [this](https://www.questpdf.com/license/configuration.html#code-change:~:text=The%20library%20does%20not%20require%20any%20license%20key.%20We%20trust%20our%20users%2C%20and%20therefore%20the%20process%20is%20simple.) from their official docs verify the findings. **This may however change anytime in the future.**

 I could analyze the network requests but I don't know if I am allowed to install wireshark on company laptops.